Injuries that occur at work in NSW are subject to the rules of Workcover NSW.

 Most workplace injuries that aren’t life threatening can be managed at GS Health.

 If you’ve hurt a muscle or a ligament, then assessing the damage, and making a recovery plan is something we specialise in.
-We often ask our colleagues at Ardentherapy physio for a little help on getting you better sooner.
+We often ask our physiotherapy colleagues for a little help on getting you better sooner.

 If you’ve cut yourself and a bandage won’t do the trick, then we can assess, clean, and repair the wound using sutures or glue or a combination of what is necessary.